“Behold, his soul which is lifted up is not upright in him: but the just shall live by his faith” (Habakkuk 2:4).

 - Hebrews 10:38 – “Now the just shall live by faith: but if any man draw back, My soul shall have no pleasure in him.”

-Christianity is not just a religion, it’s a lifestyle of faith.
+Christianity was never meant to be a religion, it’s meant to be s lifestyle of faith.
 It’s a way of life.
 Faith in the One that you cannot see with your natural eyes, but you know He exist by the things that he made.
 The truth is that we are surrounded by evidence of a Creator who is wise, powerful, and loving.
 The presence of God is evident everywhere, in the vastness of the creation, and at levels so small the human eye cannot see.
 What is this evidence, and how undeniable is it?

 “For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse.”
 Romans 1:20 New International Version (NIV)